kflores56/Pharmaceutical-Analysis/README.md

 ## Final Insights

 When looking across all of the aggregated data, calculations, and comparisons the following is noted:
-- When looking across all drug regimens Capomulin and Ramicane had the smallest tumor sizes when central tendencies were calculated
+- When looking across all drug regimens Capomulin and Ramicane had the smallest tumor sizes when central tendencies were calculated.
-- These two drug regimens also had the most overall measurements and the lowest standard deviations which means all data points were closely clustered around the mean
+- These two drug regimens also had the most overall measurements and the lowest standard deviations which means all data points were closely clustered around the mean.
-- It is also interesting to note, that while the data for these two drug regimens were closely clustered they also contained outliers
+- It is also interesting to note, that while the data for these two drug regimens were closely clustered they also contained outliers.
-- Overall, we can note, the larger the size of the tumor the higher the weight of the mouse
+- Overall, we can note, the larger the size of the tumor the higher the weight of the mouse.